Species Introduction

 Q: How do I properly acclimatise Angel Fish to my aquarium?

-Acclimatising Angel Fish is crucial to reduce stress and ensure their health.
-Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce small amounts of aquarium water into the bag over the next hour.
-This helps the fish adjust to the water conditions.
-Finally, gently release the fish into the tank, avoiding adding bag water to the aquarium.
-This method promotes a smooth transition and minimises stress.
+Acclimatisation is vital for the health of your new Angel Fish.
+Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually mix small amounts of aquarium water into the bag over the next hour.
+This process helps them adjust to differences in pH and water chemistry.
+Finally, use a net to transfer the fish into the tank, avoiding adding bag water, which may contain harmful substances.

 ✓ Expert Tip